JennyZhen95/covid-19-hackathon/README.md

 * Residential

 ## You will see the following items:
-* Park_imputation.Rmd
-* State Clustering.ipynb
+* featureEngineering folder
-* PolicyClustering.ipynb
+* clustering folder
 * Arimax folder
+* BayesianModel folder
 * pipeline folder
 * visualization folder

-* visualizations_ArimaX.twb
-* Policy impact on mobility.pptx